degenrocket/spasm.js/src.ts/docs/architecture.md

 ```
 EventBodyForSpasmid01
 - all standardized signed key-value pairs to calculate spasmid01
-  - similar to SpasmEventBodyV2, but without type, protocol, pow
+  - similar to SpasmEventBodyV2, but without type, protocol, pows

 SpasmEventBodyV2
 - all standardized signed key-value pairs